AshFoster/rps-lizard-spock/README.md

 #### Imagery

-Images were only used to represent the player's and computer's hands, those being: rock, paper, scissors, lizard or, spock.
+Images were only used to represent the player's and computer's hands, those being: rock, paper, scissors, lizard or spock.
 The chosen images used within the game came from [Tony Florida's](https://tonyflorida.com/rock-paper-scissors-lizard-spock-rules/) website, found with a google search.
 The images looked different from others I had seen; I liked this so decided to use them.
 I cropped them all, changed the angles, and made their backgrounds transparent.

 #### Colour Scheme